Hamtian/SpaceX_Landing_Prediction/README.md

 ![Success rate for different types of orbit](images/bar_chart.png)

 The bar chart provides an overview of the success rates of booster landings based on the type of orbit to which the rockets were launched.
-Please refer to the Notebooks folder for more insights!
+(Please refer to the Notebooks for more insights!)

 ### Interactive Visual Analytics